 Co-Founder, Confident Kid Club

-Carmella Crowley received her Master’s Degree in Special Education from the College of New Rochelle and also holds a Bachelors Degree in Elementary Education from Iona College.
-She has 28 years of experience in early childhood education.
+Carmella Crowley received her master’s degree in Special Education from the College of New Rochelle and also holds a bachelors degree in Elementary Education from Iona College.
+She has over 20 years of experience in early childhood education.

 She began her teaching career as an elementary teacher in a multi-cultural inner city school, teaching first and third grade.
 There she developed and implemented curriculums in all content areas for four years.
 She designed and integrated thematic units and fostered student development in socialization skills and language development through cooperative learning.
 Carmella’s career as an educator has culminated in her role as co-founder/program facilitator at Confident Kid Club.

 While raising her four sons she began work as a Special Education Itinerant Teacher and Early Intervention Provider throughout Westchester for children 2-5 years old.
 There she demonstrated patience, her natural love of children, and an understanding of children with a wide range of developmental delays.
 Her responsibilities included:

 - Behavior modification strategies

 - Collaborating with therapists, co-workers, supervisors, and parents